cryptomator/sanitizer/README.md

 ![sanitizer](sanitizer.png)

-Utility to find and fix problems within vaults.
+Utility to find and fix problems within vaults, restoring files and mapping cleartext to encrypted paths.

 ## Usage